 - Villain Protagonist: "Gimme the Loot", "Dead Wrong," and "Who Shot Ya?"

 - Vocal Evolution: Notable in that you could hear it as early as Ready to Die.
 Initially, Biggie rapped with a slightly higher, nasally tone; especially in his demo tapes.
-Once he recorded "Big Poppa", he began using the smoky Badass Baritone he became known for, and never looked back since.
+Once he recorded "Big Poppa", he began using the smoky baritone he became known for, and never looked back since.